rony-james/Static-website-using-S3-bucket/README.md

 ```

-## Uploading of files to the s3 bucket using sync command:
+## Uploading files to the s3 bucket using sync command:
 The following command sync local image folder with s3 bucket.
 You can directly drag images to the bucket using upload command in aws console.